Call it what you like –

 This bag has everything you can think of organized and ready to go.

-However, if you’re new to medical emergencies and survival, then this bag has way more medical gear than you need (or even know how to use).
+However, if you're new to medical emergencies and survival, this bag has way more medical gear than you need (or even know how to use).

 The biggest perk of this small pack is the waterproof container, which comes with QuickClot, gauze, a trauma pad, triangle bandages, and more.

-This adventure kit is specifically designed to respond quickly to control bleeding at the scene before seeking more advanced care.
-Making it ideal for major trauma in combat and everyday situations.
+This adventure kit is designed to respond quickly to control bleeding at the scene before seeking more advanced care.

 Durable, waterproof, and reusable packaging will stand up to abuse in the outdoors.

-Emergency response supplies are packed in this sturdy medical kit.
 Making it an ideal medical kit for natural disasters (Earthquakes, Tornados, Hurricanes, etc.)

 This bright reflective bag has several large compartments.
-2 front pockets and 2 zippered side pockets.

 It contains enough first aid supplies to treat any basic emergency.